Lehomar2vinci/Plumity-Share/README.md

  - please enyoy !

- - (if you have Windows system you can launch next installation of Python, you can turn on directly the .exe file)
+ - (if you have Windows system next installation of Python, you can turn on directly the .exe file)